starknet-io/SNIPs/SNIPS/snip-86.md

   - `chainId` REQUIRED.
 The Starknet network identifier.
 Its value MUST be either "SN_SEPOLIA" or "SN_MAIN".
   - `name` REQUIRED.
 The name of the application requesting the signing.
   - `version` REQUIRED.
 The version of the application.
 Its value MUST be a string in the format x.y.z and cannot exceed 31 characters.
   - `revision` REQUIRED.
 The Typed Data revision.
-Its value MUST be a string and MUST be either '0' or '1'.
+Its value MUST be a string and MUST be "1" for this specification.

 - `message` REQUIRED.
 An object containing the core components of the SIWS message.